cukapd/wjt/_posts/2021-01-16-there-is-a-hidden-game-in-android-settings.md

 {: .box-warning}
 Overview:

 • Bored at work?
 In line at the supermarket?
 Need to keep the kids entertained?
-Android has a hidden video game
+Android has a hidden video game.

 {: .box-note}